-- Inappropriate dress may include, but is not limited to: muscle shirts, decals, slogans, or “sayings” on clothes that are rude, vulgar, advertise alcohol or alcoholic beverages or tobacco products, display pictures or slogans that promote illegal drugs, are racially or sexually offensive or reference illegal or immoral behavior.
+Inappropriate dress may include, but is not limited to: decals, slogans, or “sayings” on clothes that are rude, vulgar, advertise alcohol or alcoholic beverages or tobacco products, display pictures or slogans that promote illegal drugs, are racially or sexually offensive or reference illegal or inappropriate behavior.

-- When, in the judgment of the administration, the dress requirements have not been met, the student will not be permitted in class until the situation is corrected.
+When, in the judgment of the administration, the dress requirements have not been met or extreme in nature, the student will not be permitted in class until the situation is corrected.
 Students wearing inappropriate clothing will be given an opportunity to call parents to bring additional clothing or to wear clothing supplied by the school if parents are unavailable to bring proper clothing.
 Students will return to class when they are properly dressed.

 It is the joint responsibility of every student, parent, or guardian, teacher and administrator to see that the dress of the student is appropriate, safe, and does not interfere with the teaching/learning process.
 Any time missed due to dress will be unexcused.

 All sophomores will be issued an ID card at the beginning of the year.
 The ID card must be worn at all times and must be shown to any high school employee upon request.
 If the card is lost or damaged, a replacement card must be obtained at a cost of $3.00.
 The ID card must be used to purchase food items at lunch and shown at all school events and elections.
 Students who have a 6-hour day will be given the appropriate ID card to display in their vehicle at all times.

 The school has no accident insurance.
 Students are offered inexpensive insurance at the beginning of the school year.
 All students should be covered by some insurance policy.
 Students in vocational courses are required to have insurance.